fkarg/fkarg.github.io/staged/brain-work.md

 ### Swayer Effect
-While I was aware of the effect before, it has only recently been brought to my attention again. when reading about it, it was brought to my attention again, and in part inspired me to read [Drive][drive].
+While I was aware of the effect before, it has only recently been brought to my attention again.
+When reading about it, it was brought to my attention again, and in part inspired me to read [Drive][drive] (currently reading).

 Some time ago, I scheduled everything, down to fifteen-minute intervals.
 While I was increadibly productive, I did not include sufficient break time.
 Not just